"How I Got my Indie Novel Into the Country's Largest Brick-and-Mortar Chain" — By Carol Cooper

 For this, my second novel, I brought in a great editor and three proofreads, and commissioned a stunning cover design from the highly talented Jessica Bell.
 The book was meticulously formatted and then printed by Clays, widely regarded as the market leader in the UK.

-Of course, the cover has an ISBN bar code, along with a couple of endorsements from authors, and an imprint, Hardwick Press.
+Of course, the cover has an ISBN and barcode, along with a couple of endorsements from authors, and an imprint, Hardwick Press.
 The name is a little play on one of my character’s symptoms, as you soon find out if you read the novel.

 It’s important, at least to me, that neither the cover nor the content are copycats of other titles (and that’s also part of the rationale for going indie).
 At any rate, when I published Hampstead Fever in summer 2016, the book didn’t just look OK.
 It looked like a quality product that could hold its own among a shelf of novels from traditional publishers.